ashwaniYDV/My-LSM-Tree-cpp/README.md

 ### TODO
 * For handling large data, store the data in multiple files and write compression algorithms which runs in background to merge these files (since data file is append only, a key can be present in multiple files with latest record in one of the new files)
 * Implement LSM tree.

+## Running Project
+* Create a bin folder in root directory if it doesn't exists.
+It will store the data and index file binaries.